Fidelity + Data Tools

 Teaching Pyramid Observation Tool (TPOT)

 The Teaching Pyramid Observation Tool (TPOT™) reliability workshop prepares participants in the use of the instrument to gather information on preschool teacher implementation of the Pyramid Model practices.
 This is an intensive workshop that requires prerequisite knowledge, preparation, and participation in the entire workshop.
 Participants who successfully complete the workshop and meet reliability standards will receive a certificate indicating reliability status and can serve as reliability partners to other observers.
-Successful completion will indicate that the TPOT workshop participant is reliable with the instrument development team.
+Successful completion will indicate that the TPOT workshop participant is reliable with the instrument development team for 3 years.
+Recertification is required every 3 years to maintain reliability standards.

 Teaching Pyramid Infant-Toddler Observation Scale (TPITOS)